Is your social media feed flooded with advertisements for personal organizers and planners?

 You know.
 Like a sketchbook.

-I stumbled onto the power of trading my planner for a sketchbook, and learned it works WAY better than a traditional planner.
+I stumbled onto the power of trading my planner for a sketchbook, and learned it works WAY better than a traditional planner for me.
 And as I started researching why, I found there was serious science behind its effectiveness.

 Here are 10 reasons you may want to tap into this big secret too: